 Fasting also helps focus us in our prayer.
 "Yet when they were ill, I...humbled myself with fasting.”
 (Psalm 35:13)

+Why abstain from meat?
 Because of the spiritual discipline it provides.
 "In the third year of Cyrus king of Persia . . .
 'I, Daniel, mourned for three weeks.
 I ate no choice food; no meat or wine touched my lips; and I used no lotions at all until the three weeks were over.'"
 (Daniel 10:1-3) We give up meat, which still today is a luxury in some parts of the world, as a good thing that we offer up in order to remember that Christ is better than food and needed more by all of us than anything else.

+Why is fish not considered meat?
 Because it was the food of the poor who could not afford meat, yet could catch fish to sustain themselves.

+So, what are the days of fast and abstinence?
 Ash Wednesday and Good Friday are days of fasting and abstinence.
 All Fridays during Lent are days of abstinence from meat, this is because Christ died on a Friday.

+So, why do people "give up" things during Lent?
 While we are not required to “give something up,” we are required to do something penitential.
 Lent is a great time to break a bad habit and give it to the Lord.
 These sins and vices we should not take back after Lent.
 It is also a time to give something up that is good during this season.
 This is why people give up something they enjoy.
 In doing so we can draw closer to God by our temporary sacrifice.
 We should find an appropriate balance of giving something up and not completely cutting ourselves off of good things.

+Are Sundays a part of Lent?
 Sundays are always a day of celebration of Christ's passion and Resurrection, so we celebrate on these days.
 While still part of the season of Lent, they have a mixture of both celebration (because it is Sunday) and repentance (because it is Lent).

+Does this mean I can "cheat" on Sundays?
 Since Sundays are not part of the penitential season, you are not required to practice signs of penitence on these days.
 But, there is no reason you can't do them either.
 If you feel you are "cheating" then it isn't helping!
 Since the Church has some conflicting information (different documents state different things), you should do what you feel is best regarding the Lenten season and Sundays.
 In other words, follow your conscience.

+What else then IS required during Lent?
 The Church asks us to increase our prayer, fasting and almsgiving.
 It is assumed that we are already doing these things and should merely increase them.